 Additional Information About SBIR

 In 1982, the U.S. Congress established the Small Business Innovation Research (SBIR) Program to stimulate technological innovation, use small business to meet federal research and development needs, and increase private sector commercialization.
 (See SBIR.gov for more information)

-SBIR is a highly competitive program that encourages small business to explore their technological potential and provides the incentive to profit from the commercialization of their SBIR-generated products.
+SBIR is a highly competitive program that encourages small businesses to explore their technological potential and provides the incentive to profit from the commercialization of their SBIR-generated products.
 By including qualified small businesses in the nation’s R&D arena, high-tech innovation is stimulated and the U.S. gains entrepreneurial spirit as it meets its specific research and development needs.

 The SBIR program is structured in three phases, the first two of which are supported by SBIR funds: